chuang091/chuang091/README.md

 ## Hi there 👋

 I'm Thomas, an Associate Software Engineer at [Ultralytics](https://github.com/ultralytics) and a student at National Chengchi University.

+## About me

+A GIS enthusiast with a blend of technical prowess and practical experience in urban planning.
+Holding a Bachelor's in Land Economics from National Cheng Chi University, my expertise spans ArcGIS Pro, WebGIS, Java, Python, Docker, and SQL.
+I've contributed to significant projects ranging from historical map digitalization, showcasing my skills in spatial analysis and full-stack development.

+My achievements include top honors in prestigious GIS competitions, underlining my ability to translate complex data into engaging narratives.
+Currently expanding my knowledge in smart city planning and deep learning at Peking University.
 <!--
 **chuang091/chuang091** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.